Platform Setup¶

 Read the first diagram as a timing map: this guide is for a named pressure, not for wandering the whole course-book.
 Read the second diagram as the guide loop: arrive with a concrete question, use only the matching sections, then leave with one smaller and more honest next move.

-Deep Dive Snakemake depends on more than a snakemake binary existing somewhere on the machine.
-The course assumes a small, explicit platform contract.
+Deep Dive Snakemake depends on more than a snakemake binary existing somewhere on the

 This page makes that contract clear before you hit avoidable setup failures.

-Minimum Tooling
+Minimum Tooling¶

 You need:

-• Python 3.11 or newer
+- Python 3.11 or newer

-• a writable local filesystem for the capstone working directories
+>=9.14,<9.24window if you are using a preinstalled global binary - a writable local filesystem for the capstone working directories

-• dot from Graphviz if you want DAG or rulegraph rendering
+dotfrom Graphviz if you want DAG or rulegraph rendering

-The safest path on a fresh machine is still make bootstrap-confirm, because it creates the supported local toolchain instead of depending on whatever snakemake happens to be installed globally.
+The safest path on a fresh machine is still make bootstrap-confirm, because it creates

-Version Contract
+Version Contract¶

-The course and capstone teach Snakemake 9.14.x semantics.
 That matters because the course relies on modern behavior around profiles, modules, reporting, and current CLI surfaces.

 Use one of these two routes:

-• preferred: make bootstrap-confirm to create the pinned local toolchain and run the strongest clean-room proof route
+make bootstrap-confirmto create a repo-managed local toolchain inside the supported window and run the strongest clean-room proof route - acceptable: use a preinstalled

-Repository Root
+Repository Root¶

 The course-level commands use the repository root Makefile: